vm-mishchenko/draft/README.md

 Steps run in this order:

-- `worktree-create`: create a linked git worktree on a fresh branch off the base branch
+- `worktree-create` — create a linked git worktree on a fresh branch off the base branch
-- `code-spec`: invoke `claude` with the spec, retry until it produces a clean tree with at least one commit, then run the `verify` hooks; if verification fails the errors are fed back into the next attempt
+- `code-spec` — invoke `claude` with the spec, retry until it produces a clean tree with at least one commit, then run the `verify` hooks; if verification fails the errors are fed back into the next attempt
-- `push`: `git push -u origin HEAD`
+- `push` — `git push -u origin HEAD`
-- `pr-open`: ask `claude` for a title and body, then `gh pr create --draft`
+- `pr-open` — ask `claude` for a title and body, then `gh pr create --draft`
-- `pr-view`: resolve the PR URL via `gh pr view` (used when resuming a run that already pushed)
+- `pr-view` — resolve the PR URL via `gh pr view` (used when resuming a run that already pushed)
-- `pr-babysit`: poll CI; when checks fail, hand them to `claude` to fix until everything is green
+- `pr-babysit` — poll CI; when checks fail, hand them to `claude` to fix until everything is green

 `--skip-pr` stops after `code-spec` and skips `push`, `pr-open`, `pr-view`, `pr-babysit`.